microsoft/aed-go-learn-content/data-types/includes/3-maps.md

 exit status 2
 ```

 To avoid having problems when adding items into a map, make sure you create an empty map (not a `nil` map) using the `make` function as we showed in the previous code snippet.
 However, this rule only applies when adding items.
-If you run lookups, deletes, or loops operations in a `nil` map, Go won't panic–we'll confirm that in a moment.
+If you run lookups, deletes, or loop operations in a `nil` map, Go won't panic.
+We'll confirm that in a moment.

 ## Accessing items